Japanese Beef Curry

 8. When all the roux is incorporated and the sauce is thick add 1 tbsp of Mirin, 1 tsp of honey and half the amount of coconut cream, check the flavour and add more cream if needed to balance the saltiness.

 9. Mix in a 1tbsp of butter to finish and serve straight away, if you like a stronger curry flavour add more curry powder, I also like to add a little bit of chilli powder to bring the heat.

-Recipe for the Curry roux:
+Ingredients for the Curry Roux:

 2tbsp of plain flour